How I Stopped Muskrats from Getting into my Boat Exhaust Port

 I then launched the boat, checked all systems, and started up the MANN’s to purge the dead one.
 Sure enough, he popped out.
 Took the boat out for about 45 minutes just to run everything.
 Returned to Harbor Town and left the engines running till the lift was ready to pull me.
 In the meantime, I saw another muskrat swim by.
 If I had a gun I would have used it!

 The boat is back in the shed and finally laid up for the winter.
-Muskrat guards are just finishing up the R&D stage and will be ready for the retail market shortly.
+Muskrat Guards for Boat Exhaust are just finishing up the R&D stage and will be ready for the retail market shortly.

 Don’t take these rodents lightly!!!!